jamesxdigital/jamesxdigital.com/_posts/lab/2021-01-23-sleep-info-motiongraphic.md

 image: /assets/images/2021/whywesleep.gif
 tags:
   - Motion-Design
-hidden: true
 ---

-According to the NHS UK, sleep deprivation can have profound consequences on an individual’s physical health.
-It can cause an increased risk of serious medical conditions, such as obesity, heart disease, diabetes and shorten overall life expectancy.

-Regardless of the warnings, the amount of time mankind spends sleeping is decreasing and the time looking at screens is increasing.
-This is because knowledge of how sleep works was very limited.
-When people are asked if they understand what sleep does to our brains, it is mostly unknown.
+The NHS UK highlights that sleep deprivation can lead to serious health issues, including obesity, heart disease, diabetes, and a reduced life expectancy.
+Despite these warnings, people are sleeping less and spending more time on screens.
+One reason for this trend is the limited understanding of sleep's functions, especially concerning how it affects our brain and memory formation.

-This project aims to intuitively demonstrate one of sleep’s many functions, which is the formation of memories.
-The approach was to create an Interactive Motion Graphic, which users can click and determine the output of what they watch.
-The final result is below:
+This project is designed to intuitively demonstrate one of the key functions of sleep: the formation of memories.
+To achieve this, I created an Interactive Motion Graphic that allows users to interact and influence the content.
+This approach makes the learning process more engaging and memorable.

 ## Non-interactive Version

+For those who prefer a traditional viewing experience, here's a non-interactive version of the motion graphic:

 <iframe loading="lazy" src="https://www.youtube.com/embed/wZAlIN2cgqw" frameborder="0" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Interactive Version

+Experience the interactive version below.
+It's designed to be engaging and educational, asking viewers questions and allowing them to choose their responses.
+This interactive experience is powered by the [Eko](https://helloeko.com/) platform.

-<div class='embed-container'> <iframe loading="lazy" src="https://video.eko.com/v/V5EEgX/embed?autoplay=false&publisherID=XQtbh6" frameborder="0" allowfullscreen></iframe> </div>
+<div class='embed-container'><iframe loading="lazy" src="https://video.eko.com/v/V5EEgX/embed?autoplay=false&publisherID=XQtbh6" frameborder="0" allowfullscreen></iframe></div>
-<small>It's Interactive!
-Within this video, you will be asked questions and you will need to select your answer.
-The platform this is built with is called [Eko](https://helloeko.com/).</small>
+<small>Interactive Feature: In this video, you will be prompted with questions and need to select your answers.
+Your choices will shape the content you see.</small>

 [Click here for fullscreen link](https://video.helloeko.com/v/V5EEgX "Fullscreen link")